Acme-Ontologies/ies-ontology-template/README.md

 ```

 ### Updating GitHub workflows and IES Tools
-The special GitHub workflow `sync-tools.yml` is scheduled to run daily to update the common IES workflows and tools from the [IES Ontology Template](https://github.com/Acme-Ontologies/ies-ontology-template).
+The special GitHub workflow `sync-tools.yml` is scheduled to run daily to update the common IES workflows and tools from the [IES Ontology Template][ont-template]
 When updates are available, a PR will be created ready to be reviewed and merged into the local repository.

 Alternatively, the workflow can be triggered manually by running the following commands: